ProteinsWebTeam/interpro-docs/docs/faq.rst

 How do I get started using the REST API?
 =========================================
-Documentation for the API is available at our
+Documentation for the API is available at our |github|
 `GitHub repository <https://github.com/ProteinsWebTeam/interpro7-api/tree/master/docs>`_.

+.. |github| image:: images/icons/github.svg
+  :alt: Github icon
+  :width: 15pt

 If you'd like to see some example scripts in Perl, Python 2, Python 3 or Javascript we have a script generator.
 Please follow the steps below: